Water Quality Protection Charge

 If you already have a stormwater management practice, then fill out and submit an application.
 Visit the WQPC Credit page to view the applications.
 To receive a credit, the stormwater management practice must meet the guidelines described below.

 What are the Minimum Requirements for Receiving a Credit?

 To receive the Credit, a property owner must:

 What are the Deadlines to Apply for a Credit?

-Deadlines will be the end of October with the credit applied the following Tax Year (bills are sent out in mid-summer).
+Deadlines will be the end of October with the credit applied the following Tax Year (bills are sent out by July 1st).

 How Do I Apply for a Credit?

 Detached homes and townhomes can apply by completing the Residential Credit Calculator online application.
 Download our Photo Help Guide (PDF, 252KB) for how to upload images and what we are looking for from the images.

 Multi-family residential and non-residential properties can apply by completing the non-residential and multi-family credit online application.